Looking for a fun way to burn off some steam outdoors? Grab some friends and take part in a gel blaster skirmish!

-Most people buy gel blasters with the intent of taking part in games of Gel Ball, a team sport that’s best compared to paintball or laser tag.
+Most people buy a gel blaster gun with the intent of taking part in games of Gel Ball, a team sport that’s best compared to paintball or laser tag.
 Gel Ball matches can take several forms, and you can develop your own games to use teamwork and tactics to accomplish an objective.

 Have fun and stay safe with gel blasters

 Gel blasters are a fun and safe way to work on your tactical skills, burn off some energy and engage in cooperative play with a friend or a group.
-If you’re completely new to the sport, take your time in choosing your equipment and choose the right gun to make sure you can focus on fun and developing your skills as you play.
+If you’re completely new to these toys, take your time in choosing your equipment and choose the right gun to make sure you can focus on fun and developing your skills as you play.
+Happy (gel) blasting!